Galina Talva

-Galina Talva (born Galina Tzvetckoff; died 1968), was a Russian-American ballet dancer and actress.
-She was reportedly born in the Bronx to a Russian émigré.
+Galina Talva (born Galina Tzvetckoff; 26 Jan 1927–27 Dec 1968) was a Russian-American ballet dancer and actress.
+She was born in the Bronx to a Russian émigré.
 She had a sister, Natasha Seeleman (1921-2021).

 She appeared in Crime and Punishment on Broadway with John Gielgud.
 Talva most notably played Princess Maria in Irving Berlin's Call Me Madam, a Broadway musical comedy (1950) starring Ethel Merman, and sang on the original cast recording.

-In 1953, she married Leon Volkov, a Soviet Russian Air Force colonel, who defected to the USA.
-They had two children and she retired.
-Talva died in 1968.
+In 1953, she married Leon Volkov, a Soviet Russian Air Force colonel who defected to the USA.
+They had two children, and she retired.
 Volkov went on to become Newsweek magazine's Soviet affairs specialist.
 Leon Volkov died on January 21, 1974.

+Talva died of cancer at the National Institutes of Health in Bethesda in 1968.